How to Choose the Right Newborn Photographer for Your Family

 A posed shot of a newborn boy from a studio newborn session

 A posed shot with a few simple props to keep the focus on the baby.
-This photo was taken during my studio Newborn Deluxe Session.
+This photo was taken during my Newborn Deluxe Session in my studio.

-2. Make Sure You Understand What’s Included in the Photo Session Price and What Your Deliverables Will Be
+2. Make Sure You Understand What Is Included in the Session Price

 How I do it: